Oru CBI Diary Kurippu: Production

-Inspiration

-The lead character, CBI officer Sethurama Iyer is inspired by a police officer named Radha Vinod Raju, Jammu and Kashmir cadre IPS Officer who in 2009 was appointed as the first chief of India's National Investigation Agency.
+The lead character, CBI officer Sethurama Iyer, is inspired by a police officer named Radha Vinod Raju, Jammu and Kashmir cadre IPS Officer, who in 2009 was appointed as the first chief of India's National Investigation Agency.
 Raju's excellence while probing the Polakulam Peethambaran murder case and SI Soman murder case, when he was acting as Superintend of CBI Kochi, attracted the attention of many.
 Incidentally, Raju was Mammootty's senior in Maharajas College.

-Characterization

 Mammootty's Sethurama Iyer was initially conceived as a rough and tough Muslim character, Ali Imran, but Mammootty suggested an Iyer character to incorporate jibes of Devadas (Sukumaran) about vegetarianism and lack of Iyers to do physical work.
 This resulted in one of the most popular two-character confrontation scenes between Sethurama Iyer (Mammootty) and Devadas (Sukumaran).
 Due to its popularity, this was repeated in the sequels Jagratha and Sethurama Iyer CBI.
 The third sequel was released 15 years after Jagratha.
-By this time, Sukumaran, who had portrayed Devadas, had passed away.
+By this time, Sukumaran, who had portrayed Devadas, had died.
 Thus, Sai Kumar was cast as the son of Devadas; he was required to mimic Sukumaran's style of performance.

-Writing
+S N Swamy later reused the character of Ali Imran for another script, which became the film Moonam Mura.

-The film concentrates on the central investigative story only, without the songs and dances generally associated with Indian commercial films.The plot-line of the film was crafted around the real-life Polakkulam Case in which a hotel employee was murdered and dropped from the terrace to make it look like a suicide.
+The film concentrates on the central investigative story only, without the songs and dances generally associated with Indian commercial films.
+The plotline of the film was crafted around the real-life Polakkulam Case in which a hotel employee was murdered and dropped from the terrace to make it look like a suicide.
 It was also the first case where a humanoid dummy experiment was conducted in the state of Kerala to prove the murder.